-Meguiar’s will be joining the Lancaster Insurance Classic Motor Show, with Discovery, to celebrate ‘the best of the best’ from the UK club scene with the grand final of the Meguiar's Club Showcase.
+Meguiar’s joined the Lancaster Insurance Classic Motor Show, with Discovery, to celebrate ‘the best of the best’ from the UK classic car club scene with the grand final of the Meguiar's Club Showcase

-Featuring an amazing line up of 16 award winning cars from club-organised events during the course of 2017, the cars will undergo intense scrutiny before the ultimate ‘best in show’ is revealed on Sunday afternoon.
+Featuring an amazing line up of 16 award winning cars from club-organised events during the course of 2017, the cars underwent intense scrutiny before the ultimate ‘best in show’ was revealed on Sunday afternoon (winner listed below).

-To enter the Meguiar’s Club Showcase, the car must be a pre-2000 model that has won a club organised competition held during 2017, before the closing date on 1st October.
+To enter the Meguiar’s Club Showcase, the car must have been a pre-2000 model that has won a club organised competition held during 2017, before the closing date on 1 October 2017.

-The club event also doesn’t have to be a one that Meguiar’s has attended or, contrary to popular belief, a Concours car, as the Showcase is not a Concours competition.
+The club event doesn’t have to be one that Meguiar’s has attended or, contrary to popular belief, the showcase is not a concours competition.
 The amazing standard of the cars that have featured over the past eleven years has given the impression it is and therefore some owners rule themselves out before entering.

 Roll of Honour: